-Fig. 2 illustrates the processes within the architecture as it generates a phrase about a video in which a red ball rolls toward a yellow ball (see top right of Fig. 1).
+Fig. 3 illustrates the processes within the architecture as it generates a phrase about a video in which a red ball rolls toward a yellow ball (see top right of Fig. 2).

 At t = 0 we give a boost into the architecture, which impacts the intention nodes of all behaviors.
-After this boost, the architecture runs autonomously in continuous time, without any further intervention from user or program.
-First, the reference object is grounded; the target behavior is inhibited by the precondition constraint until the reference behavior is finished.
+After this boost, the architecture runs autonomously, without any further intervention from user or program.
+First, the reference object is described; the target behavior is inhibited by the precondition constraint until the reference behavior is finished.
 Without information about which objects to describe, the architecture decides based on their saliency.
-At t_1 , the selective spatial attention field shows a saliency advantage for the moving red object in the lower left corner.